3 Best AI Alternatives to Duolingo

 2. Speak: The Best Alternative to Duolingo for Practicing Authentic Conversation With AI

-Let be honest, people don't learn how to speak properly with Duolingo.
+I find it difficult to learn how to speak properly with Duolingo.

 Speak was designed precisely to fill this gap.